pauloabcalcada/Supermarket_Sales_Forecasting/README.md

-# Medical_Insurance_Costs
+# Supermarketing_Sales_Forecasting
-This project aims to predict medical insurance costs using linear regression.
+This project aims to forecast supermarket sales using machine learning.
+This case study is part of the content of the PED (Preparatório para Entrevistas em Dados) course.